BunnyBlit/Blather/content/data-as-a-lens.md

 In Python, the way we look at data is mostly just trying to do stuff to it-- if we access it like `data[0]`, and nothing crashes, well then, it must be a thing that supports access by a key (the key is the number 0).
 [Duck typing](https://en.wikipedia.org/wiki/Duck_typing) is kinda a chaotic gremlin-- you just gotta try and see what happens.

-It's also a little rough for our tools: my IDE can't check me if it also doesn't know if something will succeed or fail until we do it.
+It's also a little rough for our tools: my IDE can't check me while I write if it also doesn't know if something will succeed or fail until we do it.

 [Protocols](https://peps.python.org/pep-0544/) are a way to announce, beforehand, that you support certain ways of being interacted with.
 If we want our `State` class to announce, "hey, I can be interacted with like a list-ish thing called a [Sequence](https://docs.python.org/3/glossary.html#term-sequence)", we extend the [Sequence abstract class](https://docs.python.org/3/library/collections.abc.html#collections.abc.Sequence) and promise that this means we'll behave and follow the `Sequence` protocol.
 If we look at which methods aren't implemented for us when we inherent from `Sequence`, we can see what the protocol asks us to implement: `__len__` and `__getitem__`.